Cheranga/shotcaller/Readme.md

 </div>

-# :tada: Welcome to Shotcaller
+# :tada: Welcome to ShotCaller

 Shotcaller for Azure Service Bus is simply a library to use typed or named message handlers.
 In V1, we introduce the typed and named publishers, and in a later version we will include the